stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 ### New pages
 To create a new page, click the "Add New" button above the site tree.
 When you create a new page, you are given the option of setting the structure of the page ("Top level" or "Under another page") and the page type.
-The page type specifies the templates used to render the page, the fields that are able to be edited in the CMS, and page specific behavior.
+The page type specifies the templates used to render the page, the fields that are able to be edited in the CMS, and page specific behaviour.
 We will explain page types in more depth as we progress; for now, make all pages of the type "Page".

 ![](/_images/tutorial1_addpage.jpg)